CFGB-FM: Transmitters

 The callsign CBND was used by a former low-power AM rebroadcasting transmitter in Flower's Cove, which had operated at 790 kHz in 1972 to rebroadcast the programming of CBN.
 In 1968, CBND was approved to move from 600 kHz to 920 kHz according to the Canadian Communications Foundation's CBN website.
 Its unknown when CBND signed on in Flower's Cove and when it left the air, however, there's a CBND-FM currently operating at 105.1 MHz in Postville rebroadcasting CFGB-FM.

 On October 16, 2013, the CRTC approved the CBC's application to convert CBNK 570 to 93.9 MHz, broadcasting with an average effective radiated power of 50 watts (non-directional antenna with an effective height of antenna above average terrain of 19.1 metres).
 After CBNK's move to FM, the call sign was changed to CFGB-FM-1.

 On May 24, 2016, the CBC applied to convert CBNZ 740 to 95.1 MHz with 50 watts of power (average and maximum ERP).
 Antenna height will be -29.63 metres with a non-directional radiation pattern.
 The CRTC approved the CBC's application to move CBNZ to 95.1 FM on September 7, 2016.

 Shortwave relay

 In 1989, a shortwave relay of CBN—St. John's with the call sign CKZN operating on 6.16 MHz (in the 49m band) was granted authority to rebroadcast CFGB part-time as well as CBN.
+The transmitter had previously relayed CBN and its predecessor VONF exclusively since 1939.
 In 1994, CKZN became a full-time rebroadcaster of CFGB.
-Operating at 1,000 watts, it can be heard over much of the North American continent and in Europe, particularly at night.
-CKZN's license was renewed by the CRTC in 2021.
+Transmitting with 1,000 watts, it could be heard over much of the North American continent and in Europe, particularly at night.
+CKZN has been silent since 2017 as a cost-saving measure by the CBC.
+However, the station has not been deleted and CKZN's license was renewed by the CRTC in 2022.